Hilario Davide Jr.: Associate justice

-Chief Justice
+Chief justice

 Hilario G. Davide Jr. (Andres Narvasa eulogy with grandson Atty.
 Carlo Narvasa).

 On November 30, 1998, he was appointed by President Joseph Estrada as the 20th chief justice of the Supreme Court of the Philippines.
 He took his oath of office at the new Bonifacio Shrine in the City of Manila.
 He became known as the Centennial and Millennial Chief Justice.

-He was the presiding judge in the impeachment trial against then-President Estrada in December 2000.
-When the popular protests spilled into the streets, his timely intervention on behalf of "the welfare and will of the people" by administering the oath of office as president to then-Vice-president Gloria Macapagal Arroyo.
+He was the presiding judge in the impeachment trial against President Estrada that began in December 2000.
+On January 16, 2001, when Chief Justice Davide was about to decide to open an envelope of bank documents as evidence in the trial, he was preempted by Senator Francisco Tatad who motioned for the Senate to vote on the opening instead, resulting in a narrow vote against it.
+The vote was anticipated, with a planned walkout by the prosecution pushing through upon hearing the votes, inciting the EDSA II protest movement which ousted Estrada from office.
+Davide was credited with a timely intervention on behalf of "the welfare and will of the people" by administering the oath of office as president to then-Vice President Gloria Macapagal Arroyo.
 By declaring her the constitutional successor it averted potential violence and military takeover of power, and brought the crisis to an end.
-Although the moral authority of the Supreme Court carried the day, Davide's action was further bolstered by a precedent setting Supreme Court decision, effectively putting an end to the question of the legitimacy of Vice-president Arroyo's succession to power.
+Although the moral authority of the Supreme Court carried the day, Davide's action was further bolstered by a precedent-setting Supreme Court decision, effectively putting an end to the question of the legitimacy of Arroyo's succession to power.

 Chief Justice Davide, presiding the 2004 oath taking of Gloria Macapagal Arroyo as President of the Philippines.

+On October 23, 2003, Chief Justice Davide was impeached by the House of Representatives, with the minimum one-thirds vote threshold reached in Congress for an impeachment complaint authored by Tarlac Representative Gibo Teodoro and Camarines Sur Representative Felix William Fuentebella of the seven "Brat Pack" congressmen.
+However, because the complaint came within one year after another impeachment complaint against Davide filed by former President Estrada and lawyer Rene Saguisag on June 2, the Supreme Court struck down the impeachment proceedings as unconstitutional.

-Post-Judicial career
+Post-judicial career

 Davide retired as chief magistrate on December 20, 2005, after he reached the mandatory retirement age of 70.

 However, on January 24, 2006, President Arroyo appointed him as senior presidential adviser on electoral reforms during a Council of State meeting convened by the president.
 He recommended measures and policies to the president that would help reform the country's electoral system.